TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 The `ev_keydown` function takes the user's input, from letters a - z, and associates that with an index in the inventory.
 If the player pressed "b", for example, the second item in the inventory will be selected and returned.
 If the player presses a key like "c" (item 3) but only has one item, then the message "Invalid entry" will display.
 If any other key is pressed, the menu will close.

 This class, still, does not actually do anything for us right now, but I promise we're close.
-Soon, we'll define the classes that will handle both displaying the item menu to use an item, and to drop them.
-But before that, we're going to need new actions to handle those things.
-Open up `actions.py` and add the following:
+Before we implement the menus to use and drop items, we'll need to define the `Action` that drops items.
+Add the following class to `actions.py`:

 {{< codetab >}}
 {{< diff-tab >}}
 {{< highlight diff >}}
-if TYPE_CHECKING:
-    from engine import Engine
--   from entity import Actor, Entity
-+   from entity import Actor, Entity, Item
-...

-...
 class EscapeAction(Action):
     def perform(self) -> None:
         raise SystemExit()

-+class ItemAction(Action):
-+   def __init__(self, entity: Actor, item: Item):
-+       super().__init__(entity)
-+       self.item = item
-+
-+   def perform(self) -> None:
-+       raise NotImplementedError()
-+
-+
-+class ConsumeItem(ItemAction):
-+   def perform(self) -> None:
-+       # Consume the item.
-+       self.item.consumable.consume(self.entity)
-+
-+       # Remove the consumed item from the inventory.
-+       # If "Impossible" was raised, this will not be called and the item will remain in the inventory.
-+       self.entity.inventory.items.remove(self.item)
-+
-+
 +class DropItem(ItemAction):
 +   def perform(self) -> None:
 +       self.entity.inventory.drop(self.item)